Umar-Qureshi/WavCutter_Editing-Wav-Files-in-Java/JavaRMI-version/README.md

 java seperate.FileServer
 ```

-Now Run Main from the ide and you will be able to use my program!
+Now Run Main.java from the ide and you will be able to use my program!

 ---
 Screenshot on how to run: